audeha/video_extract/README.md

 Tu use the application online, go to https://videoextractaudeha.streamlit.app/ and upload your video. </p>
 The application will then transcribe the file and present the key ideas as bullet points. </p>

+Note that the input file must be in English.
+If your audio/video is in another language, you need to set your language in `LanguageCode` in the file streamlit_app.py.

 ## Development
 This project is currently under development.
 More features and improvements are coming soon. </p>
 Currently chances are it will not work if you don't run it from wsl because some paths are hardcoded.